LavishKothari/learning_notes/DS_and_Algo/README.md

 * sorting arrays
   * Custom `Comparator` given in `Arrays#sort` is given more preferenece over `Comparable` which the `Person` class implements.
-  * Sorting an array with custome comparator seems to be not possible in java.
+  * Sorting an array with custom comparator seems to be not possible in java.
 See [this](https://stackoverflow.com/questions/3699141/how-to-sort-an-array-of-ints-using-a-custom-comparator).

     ```java
     import java.util.Arrays;